The application period is now open – Deadline on January 7, 2022. Please read full application instructions below before applying.

 Canadian Institutes of Health Research – Institute of Neurosciences, Mental Health and Addiction (CIHR-INMHA)

-The Canadian Association for neuroscience (CAN) and CIHR-INMHA have agreed that CAN will manage the application and selection process for the Brain Star Awards for the years 2019 and 2020.
+The Canadian Association for neuroscience (CAN) and CIHR-INMHA have agreed that CAN will manage the application and selection process for the Brain Star Awards.

 CIHR’s contribution to the amount available for this initiative is subject to availability of funds voted annually to CIHR by parliamentary appropriations, and the conditions that may be attached to them.